 Ultimately, we believe the way people learn is by doing.
 Students receive hands-on management experience through internships in broadcast television stations, cable companies, independent production companies, and evolving media hybrids that operate in the region and beyond.
 The program combines practical and academic experience in courses such as Television Production, Audience Measurement, Media Law, Broadcast and Cable Sales, Money and the Media, Emerging TV Technology, and Media Ethics.
-These courses challenge participants to discover the critical interplay between creative process and the business skills require to manage successful media companies.
+These courses challenge participants to discover the critical interplay between creative process and the business skills required to manage successful media companies.

-Features of the program include the availability of Fellowships and Graduate Assistantships, flexible scheduling with part-time and full-time options, evening classes, rolling admissions (allowing students to start in any term, including summer) as well as professional internships.
-Philadelphia is the fourth largest television market and home to Comcast, Banyan Productions, Center City Video, Shooters, broadcast network affiliates, four public television organizations, Tierney Communications, Harmelin Media, Star Group, Domus, and innovative webstreaming and specialized digital content producers and online agencies such as 03World.
+Features of the program include the availability of Fellowships and Graduate Assistantships, flexible scheduling with parttime and full-time options, evening classes, rolling admissions (allowing students to start in any term, including summer) as well as professional internships.
+Philadelphia is the fourth largest television market and home to Comcast, Banyan Productions, Center City Video, Shooters, broadcast network affiliates, four public television organizations, Tierney Communications, Harmelin Media, Star Group, Domus, and innovative web-streaming and specialized digital content producers and online agencies such as 03World.
+Students find internships with major broadcast, multichannel, and new media companies in Philadelphia, New York and Washington, including Philly.com, Comcast, MTV Networks, Sesame Workshop, PVI Virtual Media, Pro Mobile Productions and LocalVox.